 - Start from the screen that shows your poll questions.
 At the bottom of that screen, choose Session Settings (use 'Sign in as Moderator' first if you don't see that button)

 - Next, visit the menu choice called 'Add Live Content to PowerPoint'.

-- This page features three large grey buttons that represent the supported platforms.
+- This page features two large grey buttons that represent the supported platforms.
 Scroll down past those large gray buttons until you find the list of slide codes.
 You'll see the 16-digit slide codes on the right side of each slide.
 Copy the slide code to your clipboard.

 - Go into your PowerPoint file, and visit the 'Conferences i/o' menu choice.
 Click the button for Insert Conferences i/o Slide.

 Method B: Download all slides at once

 On the same screen that contains all of your session's slide codes you should see a button that says "Download All Live Content Slides".
 This button is available under either of the two large grey buttons (Windows or Mac).
 Clicking the black button will create a PPTX file containing slides for every existing poll in your session.
 You can then copy/paste these slides from the PPTX file to your target presentation.

 To see this method in action, you can watch our brief video below.

 Method C: Manually insert presenter notes

 You can add a Conferences i/o slide code to any slide’s presenter notes.
 Just type out our <cnf> tag, paste in a slide code, and a closing </cnf> tag.